Looking for ways to spend 3 days in Buenos Aires for your first time in the city? You’ve come to the right place!

 Can you walk around Buenos Aires at night?

-Walking around Buenos Aires at night can be safe, especially in well-lit and busy areas such as Palermo, Recoleta, and parts of the city centre.
-However, as with any large city, stay aware of your surroundings.
+Stick to well-lit and busy areas such as Palermo, Recoleta and parts of the city centre if you’re walking around at night – although stay aware of your surroundings, as you would in any large city.
 Avoid less crowded and poorly lit areas, and consider taking a taxi or ride-sharing service when traveling late at night or through unfamiliar neighbourhoods.

 Is Buenos Aires expensive to visit?

 Compared to other major cities in South America, Buenos Aires is moderately priced.
-Accommodations range from budget-friendly hostels to luxurious hotels.
 Dining out can be affordable, especially if you eat at local parrillas rather than upscale restaurants.
 Public transportation is relatively inexpensive, but activities like tango shows or guided tours can add to your expenses.

 Did you find this article helpful?
 Consider buying me a coffee as a way to say thanks!